CAJan93/docker_cheat_sheet/kubernetes/CKAD/2_deploy_your_code/CKAD2.md

 ## 2.2.
 Kinds of deployments

 ### 2.2.1.
 What different versions of deployments/updates are there?
+X

 - rolling update
   - Gradually change old version to new version, by replacing pods